aditya-datahub/food-delivery-time-prediction/README.md

 # 🍔 Food Delivery Time Prediction

-Predicting food delivery time using regression models, with exploratory data analysis on 1,000 orders to understand what actually drives delivery delays.
+Predicting how long a food delivery will take, using regression models trained on 1,000 real order records — with a full exploratory analysis of what actually causes delays.

 ![Python](https://img.shields.io/badge/Python-3.x-blue)
 ![scikit--learn](https://img.shields.io/badge/scikit--learn-ML-orange)